ExtendRealityLtd/Tilia.CameraRigs.UnityXR/Documentation/HowToGuides/AddingAUnityXRCameraRig/README.md

 ### Step 3

-Select the `CameraRigs.UnityXR` GameObject in the Hierarchy window and change the `Unity XR Configurator` component to suit your Tracking Space requirements.
+Select the `CameraRigs.UnityXR` GameObject in the Unity Hierarchy window and change the `Unity XR Configurator` component to suit your Tracking Space requirements.

 * Ensure the `Tracking Space Type` is set to:
   * `Room Scale` for XR devices that support 6 degrees of freedom tracking (the ability to move around your play area).